 It is important to consume unpasteurized commercial brands only as pasteurization destroys all of the enzymes and lactic acid forming bacteria that act as digestive aids.
 Many companies do this so that it stops fermenting and producing carbon dioxide, which can cause the container it is packaged in to possibly swell or explode.

-In addition, it is best to purchase or make homemade miso using high quality mineral or rock salts as oppose to refined table salt.
+In addition, it is best to purchase or make homemade miso using high quality mineral or rock salts as opposed to refined table salt.

 Miso paste is not only excellent in soups and broths but it's also delicious as a base for marinades, gravies, dressings, sauces and spreads.
 We use it as a dressing or sauce for sushi, our raw pad Thai and seaweed salad recipe.

 See our fermented food recipes page for our top 7 fermented food favorites.